bazel-contrib/rules_nodejs/packages/angular/README.md

 # Angular support for Bazel

+## MOVING

+**This package is moving from rules_nodejs to https://github.com/just-jeb/angular-builders.
+It will no longer be maintained in rules_nodejs and will be removed in the next major (5.0)**

 This package is a replacement for parts of the deprecated @angular/bazel package previously maintained by the Angular team.

 Currently, this only provides an Angular CLI Builder, which can execute Bazel when triggered by `ng build`, `ng test`, etc.